sarl/sarl/sarl-officialdoc/src/main/documentation/faq/GeneralFAQ.md

 To solve this problem:
 * Install the JDK [:sarl-run.min.jdk.version!], and configuring your operating system to use it by default;
-* Force the SARL product to use the JDK [:sarl-run.min.jdk.version!] by editing the `eclipse-sarl.ini` file as follows.
+* Force the SARL product to use the JDK [:sarl-run.min.jdk.version!] by editing the `sarlide.ini` file as follows.

 [:Fact:]("[:sarl-run.min.jdk.version!]".shouldBeAtLeastJava)

-The editing of the `eclipse-sarl.ini` could be done by following the steps:
+The editing of the `sarlide.ini` could be done by following the steps:

-1. Locate the folder in which your JVM (not the standard Mac JRE) is installed, e.g. `/Library/Java/JavaVirtualMachines/jdk1.8.0_202.jdk/Contents/Home/bin`.
+1. Locate the folder in which your JVM (not the standard Mac JRE) is installed, e.g. `/Library/Java/JavaVirtualMachines/jdk17/Contents/Home/bin`.
 The previous folder must contains the tools `javac` and `java`.
 2. Open the folder in which the SARL `Eclipse.app` was copied
 3. Right-click on `Eclipse.app` and select `Show Package Contents`
 4. Move to `Contents/Eclipse`
-5. Open `eclipse-sarl.ini` with a text editor
+5. Open `sarlide.ini` with a text editor
 6. Add the following lines into the file or update the lines if they exist (there is a line break that must be inside the file content):
 ```
 -vm
-/Library/Java/JavaVirtualMachines/jdk1.8.0_202.jdk/Contents/Home/bin
+/Library/Java/JavaVirtualMachines/jdk17/Contents/Home/bin
 ```
 7. Save and start the SARL IDE.

-An complete example of the eclipse-sarl.ini file is:
+An complete example of the `sarlide.ini` file is:

 ```
 -startup